On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism

-\subsection{A Property of the left derivative}
+\section{A Property of the left derivative}

-As already mentioned at the beginning of the section, Theorem~\ref{thm:abstract-modified-parsing} and Proposition~\ref{prop:diff} imply Theorem~\ref{thm:sc-gen}, and Corollary~\ref{cor:when-diff} follows.
-Before we change point of view on the problem, we mention an important technical ingredient in the form of a theorem which will be useful in the important family of hidden-Markov measures in Section~\ref{ssec:hmm}. \begin{theorem} Suppose that~$\P$ satisfies~\ref{it:UD}.
-If, in addition, $\Q$ is ergodic and satisfies~\ref{it:UD} with {$\tau_n = O(1)$ and} $k_n = O(1)$, then
+Before we change point of view on the problem in Section~\ref{sec:open-prob}, we present an important technical ingredient in the form of a theorem which will be useful in the important family of hidden-Markov measures and quantum measurements in Section~\ref{ssec:hmm}. \begin{theorem} Suppose that~$\P$ satisfies~\ref{it:UD}.
+If, in addition, $\Q$ is ergodic and satisfies~\ref{it:UD} with $k_n = O(1)$, then

 \end{theorem}